Ibeju-Lekki and the Lekki Free trade zone is growing rapidly becoming the fastest developing region in Africa.

 There is also wide speculation that the free trade zone will feature car manufacturers and assembly plants like Toyota, Nissan or Mitsubishi in the future.
 There is also unconfirmed speculation that Peugeot will begin Car Assembly in the Lekki Free Trade Zone soon

-You can agree with me that Ibeju-Lekki and the Free Trade zone is not just taking the last steps to become the industrial hub of Africa but also a financial powerhouse for the continent.
-Experts forecast have it that Ibeju- Lekki will produce 70% of Nigerian revenue by 2025.
+You can agree with me that Ibeju-Lekki and the Free Trade zone are not just taking the last steps to becoming the industrial hub of Africa but also a financial powerhouse for the continent.
+Experts forecast have it that Ibeju- Lekki will produce 70% of Nigerian revenue by 2030.

 Smart investors and individuals with this information are acquiring and developing properties in the best locations in Ibeju-Lekki.

-Therefore, a property you bought today with a good title and in a good location at 15 million could double the price of properties in Lekki Phase 1 before the next decade, however, it is highly recommended you do it safely because a large verse of the lands in Ibeju-Lekki is under Government Committed Acquisition, and this explains the reasons many people bought properties and lost them totally without any form of compensation.
+Therefore, a property you bought today with a good title and in a good location at 5 million could double the price of properties in Lekki Phase 1 before 2030 however, it is highly recommended you do it safely because a large verse of the lands in Ibeju-Lekki is under Government Committed Acquisition, and this explains the reasons many people bought properties and lost them totally without any form of compensation.

-I know that you don’t want to gamble with your hard-earned money in Ibeju Lekki, therefore I will highly recommend you read the following articles before you touch any property in Ibeju-Lekki.
+Please don’t gamble with your hard-earned money in Ibeju Lekki.
+I will highly recommend you read the following articles before you touch any property in Ibeju-Lekki.